Butterfly Kiss: Reception

 Film critic Roger Ebert, in a positive review, noted that the characters' names are shortened to "Mi" and "Eu" throughout the film, suggesting that they may represent "parts of a schizophrenic personality."

 Variety called it "An often breathtakingly original meld of road movie, lesbian love story, psychodrama and black comedy".

-Andrew Billen praised the dialogue in what he described as "a lesbian Thelma And Louise set on the M6".
+Andrew Billen praised the dialogue in what he described as "a lesbian Thelma and Louise set on the M6".

+Howard Feinstein of The Advocate described it as a "touching love story".